tdwg/ac/3d/README.md

 # 3D Imagery and Data Task Group (3DTG)

-This is the homepage of the 3D Imagery and Data Task Group chartered by the Audubon Core Maintenance Group.
-If you are looking for the Audubon Core Maintenance Group page, it's [here](https://github.com/tdwg/ac/blob/master/README.md).
+This is the homepage of the 3D Imagery and Data Task Group chartered by the Audiovisual Core Maintenance Group.
+If you are looking for the Audiovisual Core Maintenance Group page, it's [here](https://github.com/tdwg/ac/blob/master/README.md).

 Our group has been approved by the TDWG Executive Committee.